jimmymarks/illtron-static/src/markdown/resume.md

 ##### Washington, DC
 ##### Feb.
 2013–Aug.
 2015

-Using Atomic Design principles, established a living style guide and design system serving *Science*'s journal and magazine properties.
-This successful effort has led to culture of product and design not only within the company, but also among the company's mission-critical partners and vendors.
+Using Atomic Design principles, established a living style guide and design system serving *Science*’s journal and magazine properties.
+This successful effort has led to culture of product and design not only within the company, but also among the company’s mission-critical partners and vendors.

 Shepherded an initiative to establish a user-first design culture, borrowing from both Lean and Design Thinking models, for iterating consumer products and technology, relying on both data and empathy for the customer to drive decisions.
 Led development, including Javascript, Sass/CSS, Node.js, PHP, Drupal, WordPress, and Pattern Lab.